Hadiskhabis/pml-playground/stylesheets/README.md

 # Directory Contents

+- [`/_shared/`][_shared/] — assets shared by all test docs.
+- [`/css__default/`][css__default/] — PML default CSS tests.
+- [`/src-docs/`][src-docs/] — test docs sources (PML).
 - [`fetch.bat`][fetch.bat] — fetch latest [default PML stylesheets] from [converter] repository using cURL:
     + [`pml-default.css`][pml-default.css]
     + [`pml-print-default.css`][pml-print-default.css]

+> **WARNING!** — The generated CSS files and HTML documents are not tracked by Git, so in order to view the test documents you'll have to build them locally via Rake.

+# Building

+The tests in this folder are controlled via the `css` Rake task (included in default task).

+To build just the samples:

+    rake css

+or, to force-rebuild them:

+    rake css -B

+# How Tests Work

+The tests system in this directory is designed to allow contributors to add new stylesheets or test documents without having to tweak the main `Rakefile`.

+The `Rakefile` is driven rules based on pattern-matching naming conventions, so as long as you abide to the following descriptions you can add new assets to this directory and they will be immediately automated.

+## Stylesheet Folders

+Every folder with a name starting in `css__` contains a different stylesheet to be testes.
+The stylesheets are build from Sass, and each folder must contain two Sass main sources named:

+- `pml-default.scss`
+- `pml-print-default.scss`

+You can add as many Sass modules (`_*.scss`) as needed within each folder (but not in subfolders).

+When rake detects changes to the Sass sources or their modules, it will automatically (re)compiler them to CSS (in the `css/` subfolder, which is where the HTML docs will be looking for them).

+The [`/css__default/`][css__default/] folder is a special case, since its Sass sources simply import the default PML stylesheets found in the root folder of the stylesheets project:

+- [`pml-default.css`][pml-default.css]
+- [`pml-print-default.css`][pml-print-default.css]

+It's intended for comparison with other custom CSS files.

+## Test Documents

+Any `*.pml` document inside the [`/src-docs/`][src-docs/] folder will be converted to HTML and copied to each and every `css__` stylesheet folder (the HTML file only, without the CSS files), so that each stylesheet can be tested using the same documents.

+Rake will track any changes to the test documents sources, along with their assets (in [`/_shared/`][_shared/]) and update any files as required.

+Test documents should be created as a single `.pml` source file, and any required dependencies should be added to the [`/_shared/`][_shared/] folder instead, so that Rake can track their changes — assets include reusable PML file snippets, images, JavaScript, etc., except for Sass sources (which are only tracked and built inside the individual stylesheet folders).

 # Dependencies